-ASPECT REQUIRED OUTCOME FREQUENCY Toilets and nungs, wais and doors nee of marks and grinte.
-Adequate Bathrooms supply of toilet paper, towels and soap, free of bad odour Ongoing First Aid Rooms Tap fittings, mirrors and basins clear of marks and grime.
+ASPECT REQUIRED OUTCOME FREQUENCY Toilets and Clean and disinfect toilet bowls, basins and floors.
+Mirrors, tap fittings, walls and doors free of marks and grime.
+Adequate After use Bathrooms supply of toilet paper, towels and soap, free of bad odour Ongoing First Aid Rooms Tap fittings, mirrors and basins clear of marks and grime.
 Tiled floors cleaned and disinfected.
 Ongoing Internal Doors Free of marks and dust, including vents and handles.
 Ongoing External Doors Free of marks, dust, dirt and cobwebs.
 Free of paper signs or notices unless otherwise notified.
 Ongoing Internal Walls Free of any marks and spot cleaned.
 Ongoing External Walls Free of dirt and grime.
 Players should not use external wall to clean their boots by banging their boots against them.
 If this occurs the walls must be cleaned that day.
 Ongoing External Signage Free of dust or cobwebs.
 Ongoing Wall Hangings Dust free.
 Ongoing Internal Windows Free of marks, dust, cobwebs, notices and posters.
 As required External Windows Free of marks, dust and cobwebs.
 As required Blinds, Light Fittings and Fans Dust free.
 Ongoing Light Switches Free of marks and dust.
-After use Kitchen Areas Kitchen AreasSinks and taps wiped clean and free of watermarks.
+After use Kitchen Areas chen Areas Sinks and taps wiped clean and free of watermarks.
 Bins included recyclable bins disinfected.
 Oven, benches and cupboards cleaned and free of dust.
 Office Areas Dust free.
-As required Carpets Carpets Vacuumed and spot cleaned with carpet cleaner.
+As required Carpets pets Vacuumed and spot cleaned with carpet cleaner.
 Steam Clean.
-Tiles Free of water, dirt, marks, dust or chewing gum.
+Tiles Tiles Free of water, dirt, marks, dust or chewing gum.
 Polish boards.
-Ongoing End of season Stairwells Clear of rubbish, boxes, bags, dirt and dust.
+Stairwells Clear of rubbish, boxes, bags, dirt and dust.
 As required Ceiling Vents Free of cobwebs and dust As required Skirting Boards Free of scuffmarks and dust.
 As required Tables and Chairs Free of marks, chewing gum, sticky tape dampness and dust.
 Ongoing Entrance DoorsClear of any debris, rubbish or leaves.
 Cigarette butts removed from butt bins and wiped clean.
 Ongoing Curtains Cleaned with vacuum As required